react-page/react-page/README.md

 ## In the wild

-- [GuestBell Hotel App](https://guest.guestbell.com/demo-hotel/app/property) - Main hotel landing page.
+- [GuestBell Hotel App](https://guest.guestbell.com/demo-hotel/app/property) - React page is used as CMS for hotel landing pages.

 ## Sponsored by